For more information, check out my Google Scholar profile.

 Hedges, S.B., Conn, C.E.
 (2012) A new skink fauna from Caribbean islands (Squamata, Mabuyidae, Mabuyinae).
 Zootaxa 3288: 1 – 244.

 Symbiotic relationships can take different forms, including mutualism, commensalism, and parasitism (although these categories are not as discrete as they’re often considered to be!).
 I focus on parasites, and I’m broadly interested in the genetic basis of their detection and utilization of a host.
-Specifically, my research in genetics addresses the following two questions about how parasites interact with hosts:
+Specifically, my research in genetics addresses the following three questions about how parasites interact with hosts:

 - How do parasites perceive hosts?